rohit-chandra/Customer_Churn_Analysis/README.md

   * Decision Trees
 8) **Performance Metrics**
   * Compute different performance meterics like Confusion Matrix, classification report(Precision, Recall, F1 score)

+9) **Multicollinearity Problem**
+   * Check for highly correlated features and selectively discard one of them

 10) Compare the performance metrics of different models and derive conclusions to abate the customer churn